ericsink/SQLitePCL.raw/README.md

 package Just Work for all the common use cases.
 But over time, as more platforms and options got added, the package was getting enormous.

-In 0.9, the native code has been moved to separate packages, and the main package is much smaller.
+In 0.9, the native code has been moved to separate packages, so the main package is much smaller.

-If you are using the system-provided SQLite library on iOS or Android (see below for caveats on Android N), or if you are using the SQLite vsix on Windows, the transition to 0.9 should be seamless.
+If you are using the system-provided SQLite library on iOS or Android (see below for caveats on Android N), or if you are using the SQLite extension SDK (vsix) on Windows, the transition to 0.9 should be seamless.

 In other cases, you will need to add one of the SQLitePCL.plugin packages, and perhaps one of the SQLitePCL.native packages, and add a line of code to initialize